Best Gaming Headset for Big Heads: Compared & Reviewed

 Made out of titanium, the BlackShark V2 PRO by Razer is really a headset to have.
 It is not only durable thanks to its solid construction but is also very comfortable thanks to the oval, cooling gel-infused ear cushions that prevent overheating or the build-up of pressure.
 Besides that, it also looks amazing.

 Though this headset is wireless, you can make use of it for over 20 hours with a single charge.
-This is by far one of the best headsets in terms of battery life that we have seen during our market research.
+This is one of the best headsets for big heads on the market in terms of its battery life.

 Thanks to the THX 7.1 Surround Sound, this headset can provide you with industry-leading audio quality for higher and more real-to-life in-game immersion.